abi-am/omicss-25/NGS data analysis & file manipulation/alignment_practice/samtools_tutorial.md

 In this set of exercises, you will use **SAMtools** to explore and manipulate **SAM/BAM files**, which are standard formats for storing aligned sequencing reads.
 The tasks range from basic read counting to more advanced operations like extracting specific regions and identifying duplicate reads.

+We'll be working with the same samples as in the [tutorial](https://github.com/abi-am/omicss-25/blob/main/NGS%20data%20analysis%20%26%20file%20manipulation/alignment_practice/README.md):

+`wes46_chr21_chr16_R1.fastq`, `wes46_chr21_chr16_R2.fastq` — Sample 1
+`wes78_chr21_chr16_R1.fastq`, `wes78_chr21_chr16_R2.fastq` — Sample 2

+While going through the tutorial, you have already performed the alignment and generated your BAM files, which you can use to answer the following questions.

 While solutions are available if you get stuck, we encourage you to try on your own!

 ---